LinkedInAttic/sensei/README.md

-What is Sensi
+What is Sensei
 ===============
 ([http://www.senseidb.com/](http://www.senseidb.com/))

-Sensi is a distributed, elastic realtime searchable database.
+Sensei is a distributed, elastic realtime searchable database.

 ------------------------------------